- the oldest Christian tradition in the world, although many Americans are unfamiliar with it.

 - often known as “The Church of the Martyrs,” so high is the commitment of many Orthodox Christians to Christ and His Church.
 In the twentieth century alone, more than 20 million Orthodox Christians have given their lives for their faith, primarily under communism.

-Orthodox literally means “true worship” or “true belief,” and is a name that describes nearly all of Christianity in the first ten centuries of Church history.
+Orthodox literally means “true worship” or “true belief,” and is a name that describes nearly all of Christianity in the first ten centuries since Christ.
 We are Orthodox because we subscribe to the Orthodox teachings defined in the Bible, the Seven Ecumenical Councils, and the writings of the Early Church Fathers.
 Our basic statement of faith is the Nicene Creed, and the Bible plays a prominent role in our worship, beliefs and piety.

 Many are surprised to learn that for the first 1,000 years of Christian history there was just one Church.
 It was in the eleventh century that a disastrous split occurred, resulting in the Western Church under the Pope of Rome separating itself from the Orthodox Church.
 The Pope sought to establish himself over all of Christendom and finally succeeded in the West.
 But the rest of the Church emphatically rejected this innovation, knowing no so-called “universal head” apart from Jesus Christ, Himself.